pya-h/Useful-Scripts/README.md

 * This one is a useful script, that will batch download urls you provide in a file called 'list.txt' near the script location,<br/>
     This it creates a download queue and does the rest. <br/>
 * No need to search for third party download apps for linux, this simple script does what's necessary.<br/>
+* It also accepts arguments to clear or add URLs to the queue.

 <hr />
 <h2>auth-gh-deploy</h2>